 There are some actions that require immediate dismissal from camp.
-Campers sent home for any reason will not be entitled to any refund of fees and parents will be responsible for all transportation.
+Campers sent home for any reason will not be entitled to any refund of fees, and parents will be responsible for all transportation.
+Campers dismissed from camp, for any reason, may not be eligible to return to camp programs in the future.

-Becket Day Camp staff are not equipped to deal with (nor is the staff trained to handle) campers with severe emotional and behavioral issues, chemical dependency, severe eating disorders, violent behavior or campers who routinely violate rules and policies.
-We can refer you to programs designed to accommodate these special needs.
-Campers who require a disproportionate amount of leaders' attention (or need consistent one-on-one support) which takes attention away from the other campers in their group or who purposefully and routinely harm or threaten to harm themselves or others may be asked to leave camp.
+Becket Day Camp staff are not equipped to deal with (nor is the staff trained to handle) campers with severe emotional and behavioral issues, chemical dependency, severe eating disorders, violent behavior, or campers who routinely violate rules and policies.
+Campers who require a disproportionate amount of counselor's attention (or need consistent one-on-one support) which takes attention away from the other campers in their group, or who purposefully and routinely harm or threaten to harm themselves or others may be asked to leave camp.